-The HSO is responsible for safeguarding the health of students and school personnel on campus.
+The HSU is responsible for safeguarding the health of students and school personnel on campus.
 Visitors may avail of the clinic services in case of emergency.

-5.5.1 Medical Clinic Services
+- 5.5.1 Medical Clinic Services - a.

-- a.
 Medical attendance is limited to students who suffer minor ailments or are suddenly taken ill or suffer any kind of injury resulting from accidents occurring within the premises of the school. - b.
 Medical attendance provided is in the nature of first aid.
 Emergency and life threatening cases are immediately referred to the nearest hospital or to any hospital of the patient's choice.
 The necessary remedies and treatments are given to enable the student to reach the nearest hospital under proper care. - c.
 Medicines are dispensed for symptomatic relief of headaches, cough, colds, abdominal pain, allergy and diarrhea unless otherwise noted in writing by the student's parents or the student himself if he has any history of allergy to certain drugs. - d.
-The HSO keeps the students' Medical History Records which are submitted to the respective class advisers at the start of the year.
-The Medical History Records help the HSO staff give better medical services and attention to the students especially in emergencies when vital medical information is needed. - e.
-The School Physician conducts annual physical examination on the students and makes necessary recommendations. - f.
-Vaccinations against certain diseases like influenza, hepatitis, typhoid fever and chicken pox must be updated by the parent at the start of the year.
+The HSU keeps the Students Health and Wellness Record (SHWR) s.
+The SHWR helps the HSU staff give better medical services and attention to the students especially in emergencies when vital medical information is needed. - e.
+The School Physician conducts complete annual physical examination on the students and makes necessary recommendations which includes breast and testicular examination, .particularly for 12 years old and above.
+This is done for the early detection of Breast and Testicular Cancer.

-I. Locations of the HSO
+- f.
+Vaccinations against certain diseases like influenza, hepatitis, typhoid fever and chicken pox must be updated by the parent at the start of the year. - VII.
+Locations of the HSU

-The DLSU STC Health Services Offices are located at the following areas:
+The DLSU STC Health Services HSU are located at the following areas:

-1. Room E009 East wing, Lower Ground floor of the Doña Milagros del Rosario Building (College Clinic)

-- 2. Basement, East Wing, LC1 Building (Main Integrated School Clinic) - 3.
-Room 308 Right Wing, LC2 Building (Satellite Clinic for High School)
+- 1. Room E009 East wing, Lower Ground floor of the Milagros R. del Rosario Building (SHS & College Clinic) - 2.
+Basement, East Wing, LC1 Building (Main Integrated School Clinic) - 3.
+Ground Floor, LC2 Lobby (Beside OASIS), LC2 Building (Satellite Clinic for Junior High School)